Clinics & Doctors

 On the Ground

 Most clinics you’ll visit are within a 10–15 minute radius in Gangnam.
 You can realistically attend multiple appointments in one day.
-Subway rides cost about $1–2, and using Naver Map is significantly more accurate than Google Maps in Seoul.
+Subway rides cost about $1–2, and using is significantly more accurate than Google Maps in Seoul.

 doctor consultation in Korean clinic explaining results to international patient fast treatment Korea